AnniThing/AI-Mood-Mirror/README.md

-# 🎭 Emotion Recognition App
+# 🎭 AI MOOD MIRROR APP

 A simple yet powerful web app that detects **human emotions** from uploaded images or live webcam feed using **Facial Expression Recognition (FER)** and **Gradio**.